 In this post, we’ll cover 6 Routific competitors of various levels of sophistication, highlighting their key features, the costs, and how they might integrate with your current delivery process.
 Our list includes:

-If you manage a team of drivers and want a simple, cost-effective way to optimize their routes, sign up for a free 7-day trial of Circuit.
+If you manage a team of drivers and want a simple, cost-effective way to optimize their routes, sign up for a free trial of Circuit.

 With Circuit, we set out to make a route planning tool that covered the key components of managing a successful last-mile delivery team while keeping the interface easy-to-use and intuitive.